IQDevs/blog/_posts/2017-06-17-Enum and Match Systems in Rust.markdown

   }
   ```

-  Now what if a person so chooses to identify as something else?
+  Now, what if a person so chooses to identify as something else?
 In that case, you could add a 4th option (`Other`) and attach a value of type `String` to it.
 Here's what your end result would look like:

   ```rust
   enum PersonGender {